ktor-doc-jp/ktor-doc-jp/advanced/pipeline.md

 ### Application

-A ktor `Application` is a `ApplicationCallPipeline`.
+A Ktor `Application` is a `ApplicationCallPipeline`.
 This is the main pipeline used for web backend applications handling http requests.

 ### Routing